 Professor Zhou Suhong points out that with city regions emerging, there is an additional difficulty to define the city.
 Several works now are focused to define functional urban regions, at different levels.
 Be part of the same functional urban region can be then using the same airports for international travels, i.e. the accessibility to the world.

-Zhang Weiliang Jiaoshou wonders why the study focused on very particular companies such as Alibaba, which is highly internationalized, why these particular companiesve?
+Zhang Weiliang Jiaoshou wonders why the study focused on very particular companies such as Alibaba, which is highly internationalized, why these particular companies have been chosen?
 There is indeed a problem with Alibaba, as it is settled in a fiscal heaven, with one link only, no other company making its structure more complex.
 Further work should look at other companies.

 Professor Zhou Suhong 周素红